Xunnamius/hashnav/README.md

 * Unserialize and fully restore a saved hash session as if the user never left!
 * Supports custom hash prefixes other than the traditional hash (#).
 * Supports the search-engine AJAX crawler routine a la "#!/"
+* Supports custom URI parsers that allow for URIs #!/that/look/like/this or #!/that&&look=like&this
+* Developers can write their own URI parsers quickly and easily to style hash URIs in any imaginable way.
 * Accounts for native "hashchange" support and adjusts accordingly.
 * Only requires a small subset of the MooTools Core library to function properly (at its most conservative).
-* Very small core file (6.05KB uncompressed, 2.02KB gzipped).
+* Very small core file (~6.05KB uncompressed, ~2.02KB gzipped @ v1.2).
 60% smaller than beta version.
 * New modularized class structure reduces HashNav's overall footprint by over 50% when compared to the beta version.
 * Tested against MooTools 1.3.x and 1.4.0-5